USEPA/EPA_OMEGA_Model/ALPHA_Documentation/_build/html/_sources/introduction.rst.txt

 Conventions and Guidelines
 --------------------------
-There are several conventions and guidelines that enhance the consistency and usability of the model, see section 6.1.1 under ALPHA Development.
+There are several conventions and guidelines that enhance the consistency and usability of the model, see :ref:`ad-crossref-1` under ALPHA Development.